 Which is the fastest way?

-Move both balls along the slope and the cycloid into the top position.
-Engage the mechanism and watch the balls move.
-Then move both balls into any positions in the two cycloids, e.g. put one at the top and the other in the middle of the track.
+Move the balls along the inclined plane and the brachistochrone curve into the top position.
+Start the machine and watch the balls move.
+Then move both balls into different positions in the two same brachistochrone curves.
 Let them go and watch how fast they reach the bottom.

-A cycloid is a curve drawn by a point on the circumference of a disc sliding without friction.
-The time that a ball takes to move between two points (the way it is moving in the experiment) is shortest along a cycloid and not along a straight line, which is the shortest path between two points.
-If the cycloids are identical, the sliding time is the same regardless of the starting point.
-The curve of fastest descent is also called a brachistochrone.
+A cycloid is a curve drawn by a point on the circumference of a disk rolling without slipping along a straight line.
+A brachistochrone curve (curve of the fastest descent) is a suitably selected and a suitably mounted fragment of a cycloid.
+The time that a ball takes to move between two points (the way it moves in the experiment) is the shortest along with a brachistochrone curve and not along a straight line, which is the shortest path between two points.
+If the brachistochrone curves are identical, the sliding time to a finishing-line established in a suitable place is the same regardless of the starting point.

-Brachistochrones (the curves of fastest descent) are used in planning space shuttle flights.
+Brachistochrone curves are used in planning tracks of space shuttle flights.